Bernoulli honeywords: Background and Related Work

 Unfortunately, honeyword generation heuristics come with significant risk of false breach alarms.
 For example, the best proposal of Wang et al.~\cite{wang2022:honeywords}, even after blocklisting $10^5$ common passwords from being selected as either honeywords or user-chosen passwords, still enables an attacker who has not breached a site to guess one of only $20$ honeywords for an account with $>6\%$ chance within only 100 online guesses~\cite[\figrefstatic{4}]{wang2022:honeywords}.
 Wang et al.\ thus speculated that a threshold of three honeywords entered to raise an alarm might be more appropriate than only one, as a way to mitigate false-alarm risk.
-However, modern estimates of online guessing attacks---e.g., that of Flor\^{e}ncio et al.~\cite{florencio2014:guide}, see \secref{sec:honeychecker:eval}---suggest that resilience to $100$ online guesses is $10^4\times$ \textit{too small}, raising doubts as to whether there is any suitable threshold for honeywords entered that would permit satisfactory quantification of the resulting false and true breach-detection probabilities for such heuristic approaches.
+However, modern estimates of online guessing attacks (see \secref{sec:honeychecker:eval}) suggest that resilience to $100$ online guesses is $10^4\times$ \textit{too small}, raising doubts as to whether there is any suitable threshold for honeywords entered that would permit satisfactory quantification of the resulting false and true breach-detection probabilities for such heuristic approaches.

 Another often overlooked subtlety is that a low false-alarm rate should be guaranteed even if an attacker learns user-chosen passwords for some accounts at the target site by other means (e.g., phishing), or even against legitimate users of the site themselves.
 Some compromised user-chosen passwords and a wholesale breach of the credential database should not be confused, as the reactions warranted by each are qualitatively different.
 Juels and Rivest~\cite[\secrefstatic{7.5}]{juels2013:honeywords} propose to reduce the likelihood of false breach alarms by selecting the honeywords for an account randomly from a pool of honeywords for that user-chosen password.
 However, we know of no work that has demonstrated explicit generation of a honeyword pool sufficiently large to achieve a suitably low false-detection probability in the face of realistic threats as we do here, particularly against an attacker knowing user-chosen passwords.
 Bernoulli honeywords resolve this difficulty, ensuring a quantifiable and tunable false breach-detection probability even in this case.